drud/quicksprint/SPRINTUSER_README.md

 **Windows Prerequisites:**
 * Windows 10 Professional/Enterprise: Please use Docker for Windows (bundled); Hyper-V must be enabled.
 If you don't have these, the Docker install process will typically prompt for the settings.
-* Windows 10 Home: Please use Docker Toolbox (bundled).
+* Windows 10 Home (and other versions like Server): Please use Docker Toolbox (bundled).
+You must start up Docker Toolbox using the "Docker Toolbox Quickstart"
 * [Git for Windows](https://gitforwindows.org/): git-bash is used for all installation scripts, and of course you'll need git to be able to develop patches.
 [Helpful git setup info at github](https://help.github.com/articles/set-up-git/).
 * ddev Windows Installer (bundled)